htcondor/htcondor/docs/admin-manual/security.rst

     SEC_DEFAULT_AUTHENTICATION = REQUIRED

-and does not contain any other security configuration for AUTHENTICATION, then this default defines the daemon’s needs for authentication over all access levels.
+and does not contain any other security configuration for AUTHENTICATION, then this default defines the daemon's needs for authentication over all access levels.
 Where a specific macro is defined, the more specific value takes precedence over the default definition.